-7. The Project construction would entail LAR impacts on 14 Affected Households (AHs), which include: 10 residential households, 2 businesses and 2 agricultural farms.
-The census in total identified 144 Affected Persons (APs) of which: 81 APs in 10 households with impact on residential assets, 13 APs in households with impact on agricultural farm and 50 APs1 in 2 affected businesses assets.
+7. The project construction would entail LAR impacts on 14 affected households (AHs), which include 10 residential households, 2 businesses and 2 agricultural farms.
+There were identified 144 affected persons (APs), which include 81 APs in 10 households with impact on residential assets, 13 APs in households with impact on agricultural farm and 50 APs1 in 2 affected businesses assets.

 1.4.
-Socio-economic profile of the AHs
+Socio-economic profile of the affected households

-- 8. Socio-economic census has included 12 AHs with estimated population of 94 APs, with average membership of 8 persons per household.
-About 16.7% of the heads of the AHs are with higher education degrees, same 16.7% with college degree and 66.7% have reached high school.
-Majority of APs 29.8% is between 26-40 years old (male 34%, female 26%).
-The least presented APs are junior (1-6 years) APs 9.6% and senior (65-above) APs 4.3%. - 9.
-About 32% are students or young members of the family and 26% are unemployed.
-Related governmental services occupation is 15% of the APs, 64% by male and 36% for female.
+8. Socio-economic census has included 12 AHs with estimated population of 94 APs, with average membership of 8 persons per household.
+About 16.7% of the heads of the AHs are with higher education degrees, 16.7% with college degree and 66.7% have reached high school.
+Of the AHs, 29.8% is between 26-40 years old (male 34%, female 26%).
+The least-presented APs are junior APs at 9.6% (1-6 years) and senior APs at 4.3% (65-above).

+9. About 32% are students or young members of the family and 26% are unemployed.
+Related governmental services occupation is 15% of the APs, 64% are male and 36% are female.
 Retired APs is 13% (male 7 APs, female 5 APs).
 Housekeeping and/or seasonal workers are 10% (male 1 AP, female 8 APs).
-Related agricultural activities are only 5% (male 3 APs, female 2 APs). - 10.
-Under the Project, there is no differentiation between the households headed by male and those households headed by female as they will equally feel the impacts of land restrictions and land acquisitions.
-There are 50 women who shall be directly affected by the Project; 48 spouses of males who head their households and 2 females as heads of their families. - 11.
-These 2 women headed households are also categorized as (i) severely affected full displacement of house and (ii) as households below the poverty line.
-There are also identified 3 disabled people in 3 AHs, 1 AP with lungs problem and 2 APs with weak eye vision.
+Related agricultural activities are only 5% (male 3 APs, female 2 APs).

+10. There is no differentiation between the households headed by male and those households headed by female as they will equally feel the impacts of land restrictions and land acquisitions.
+There are 50 women who shall be directly affected by the project; there are 48 male spouses who head their households and 2 females as heads of their families.

+11. The 2 females as household heads are also categorized as (i) severely affected - full displacement of house and (ii) as households below the poverty line.
+There are also 3 disabled people in 3 AHs, 1 AP with lungs problem and 2 APs with weak eye vision.